How Blue Cheer Changed Everything With ‘Vincebus Eruptum’

-Blue Cheer were managed by a former Hell’s Angel called simply “Gut," and though they may have shared a home base (San Francisco) and a pharmacist (Owsley Stanley) with the Grateful Dead, their musical approach was very different.
+Blue Cheer was managed by a former Hells Angel called "Gut," and though they may have shared a home base (San Francisco) and a pharmacist (Owsley Stanley) with the Grateful Dead, their musical approach was entirely different.

-Singer/bassist Dickie Peterson, guitarist Leigh Stephens and drummer Paul Whaley made one hell of a noise, while producer Abe ‘Voco’ Kesh found the group's deafeningly definitive sound.
-The album is split between three cover songs, and three originals written by Dickie Peterson.
-Of those originals, ‘Out of Focus‘ is a classic.
+Singer and bassist Dickie Peterson, guitarist Leigh Stephens and drummer Paul Whaley made one hell of a noise, while producer Abe "Voco" Kesh found the group's deafeningly definitive sound.
+Vincebus Eruptum is split between three cover songs, and three originals written by Peterson.
+Of those originals, "Out of Focus" is a classic.
 With a funky guitar riff leading the way, the song rides a heavy groove.
 The tone of the guitar alone defines the Blue Cheer sound – a Big Muff fuzzbox plugged into Marshall amp and cranked up loud.
 The circular riff of the song is hypnotic and ranks as one of the band's finest efforts.

-Their classic ‘Parchment Farm‘ (a cover of Mose Allison's ‘Parchman Farm’) is a glorious case of taking the simple blues and transforming it into their own monster.
+Their classic "Parchment Farm" (a cover of Mose Allison's "Parchman Farm") is a glorious case of taking a simple blues and transforming it into Blue Cheer's own monster.
 It's a driving rocker that has the eternal pedal to the metal.
-‘Doctor Please‘ is a rollicking number about Peterson's first time delving into the world of LSD.
+"Doctor Please" is a rollicking number about Peterson's first time delving into the world of LSD.
 As Owsley states on the back of the album cover, "Subtle color of the mind - BLUE, call the figure of the soul - CHEER."